Luke Burgis Headshot

 • Entrepreneurship

-Luke is recognized as a principled entrepreneur whose ventures have a strong social and cultural mission.
-He’s Managing Partner of Fourth Wall Ventures, an incubator that he founded to build, train, and invest in people and companies that contribute to a healthy human ecology.
+Mr. Burgis is widely recognized as a principled entrepreneur whose ventures and investments have created enormous cultural value.
+He is Managing Partner of Fourth Wall Ventures, an incubator that he founded to build, train, and invest in people and companies that contribute to a healthy human ecology.
+He has served on the Board of numerous organizations, including Chairman of the Board of the non-profit The Inscape Center for Personal Vocation, which he co-founded with Dr. Joshua Miller in 2020.

 Luke Burgis